Natural ingredients

 & waterless skincare

-All Curious Herbs products are also waterless.
-As a result, they have greater moisturising properties than most synthetic skin care products which often use water as a primary ingredient.
-Whilst it seems counterintuitive, water tends to offer superficial hydration, usually evident in quick absorption.
-In contrast, plant and herb ingredients take longer to absorb but offer deeper, more penetrating hydration.
+Curious Herb products are made from plants oils, butters, plant extracts and essential oils which have varied and multiple properties.
+They are also waterless and have greater moisturising properties than most synthetic skin care products which often use water as a primary ingredient.
+Whilst it seems counterintuitive water tends to offer superficial hydration, usually evident in quick absorption.
+Plant and herb ingredients take longer to absorb but offer deeper, more penetrating hydration and remove the need for synthetic, chemical, non-natural preservatives allowing the plants to work their natural magic.

 Plant